Partition Scheme

 Alpine's wiki says that only a root partition is required.
 Despite this, all example partition schemes mention a boot partition.
 I could not get it to start without one.

+Even when I was able to boot, that partition never seemed to get mounted, and errors were shown.
 Format your drive and reboot before doing the rest of the installation, as the new partitions might not be shown until rebooting.

 Recovering Nuked Partitions